DonRyuDragoni/vibration-sim/README.md

 # TODOS

+## Improvements

 - [ ] add [expectations][expectations] and [lein-autoexpect][lein-autoexpect] as
   dependencies;
-- [ ] write test functions using expectations and lein-autoexpect;
+- [ ] write test functions using expectations and lein-autoexpect.

+## New features

+- [ ] add modifiers for the spring and damper constants, so the program can be run with multiple values;
 - [ ] add forced vibrations and resonance;
 - [x] show small marks at previous positions of the mass;
 - [x] make the label at the botton show the current time.

+## Known bugs

+No bug is known at the moment.

 # Changelog